 - Mind, the mental health charity, has some good advice for balancing your online life with your offline one.

-If you are visiting the centre as a client, we ask you to follow these rules:
+If you visit the Centre as a client, we ask you to follow these rules:

 How can I look after my mental health whilst self-isolating?